argiepiano/feeds_profile/README.md

   https://backdropcms.org/guide/modules.

 ## Usage
 It's easy!
 After enabling the module, any importer using the User processor will now include field targets to every field for every Profile profile type.
-After setting up your mappings, Profile2 profiles will be created/updated after the user is created/updated.
+After setting up your mappings, Profile profiles will be created/updated after the user is created/updated.

 ## Issues